PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ```

-Then, back in the *ChatManager.cs* class we can add that new method.
-We will put a *Debug.Log* call in this method for the moment, which will print out the message that has just been received while we are testing.
+Then, back in the *ChatManager.cs* class, we can add that new method.
+We'll put a *Debug.Log* call in this method for the moment, which will print out the message that has just been received while we are testing.

 ```